We have a few ways in which you can help the work of the PCA through workstudy, volunteering, or academic internships.

 - and more!

 Advocates will be provided with an on-call cell phone, which they will carry for 4 day long shifts.
-When requested, advocates will also provide on-scene response during business hours.
 Students, staff, faculty and community members are eligible for this volunteer position and students can use this as an internship experience.

 Volunteers must attend the 40 hour training to be eligible.
 This valuable training covers crisis intervention and advocacy skills, information about the criminal justice system and protection orders, police investigations, sexual assault forensic exams, the District Attorney process, dynamics of interpersonal violence, cultural competency, and more.
 All participants will receive a certificate of completion after the training.

 If you have any additional questions, please contact Sarah J. Berg, Volunteer and Outreach Coordinator - firstname.lastname@example.org.

 Violence Prevention Educators (VPE) are students who receive 30 hours of training to provide consistent, thorough information about relationship violence, sexual assault and stalking and related topics to the Auraria campus.
 VPEs will be involved in the design of prevention and education programs and their implementation.
 VPEs will actively engage in campus awareness activities, classroom presentations, and educational presentations to various campus groups.